dindinet/netlify-cms-test/site/content/approach/index.md

 image: >-
   https://res.cloudinary.com/dklongley/image/upload/v1556461067/GUEST_f5d0cfc3-9d02-4ee0-a6c6-ed5dc09971d1.jpg
 ---
-### Approach
+### Growth - The Approach We Recommend

-Building a website without first considering visitor goals will disappoint both you and your website visitors (potential.customers).
+Building a website without first considering visitor goals will disappoint both you and your website visitors, your potential customers.

 While grabbing a fashionable website template to shoehorn some content into will never create the wins you need for growth, it is a perfectly reasonable starting point.